MarceloAndresMendoza/nodemailer-server/readme.md

 2. Installs your app's dependencies (if needed).
 3. Configures the API-NodeMailer server.
 4. Creates a systemd service to manage the API-NodeMailer process.

+## Requirements

+### Operating System

+API-NodeMailer is designed to run on Unix-like operating systems, including Linux distributions and macOS.
+While it may work on other systems, it's primarily tested and intended for use on these platforms.

+### User with Sudo Capability

+To install and manage system services, you need administrative privileges.
+You should have a user account with sudo capability.
+This allows you to run commands with elevated privileges to install the service files, reload the systemd daemon, and manage the service.

 ## Usage